FAQ

 Who decides what services I get?
 How is that determined?

+We decide together.
 Every person is unique.
 Determining appropriate services is a collaborative effort with the client’s needs at the center of the discussion.
 The discussion may include others involved in the client’s care, such as family members, social workers, discharge planners, medical staff and other care workers.
 We meet with the client and all appropriate people before we start service.
 There is no cost or obligation connected with this initial meeting.
 The end result is a written Plan of Care that outlines the services we will provide.

 Will you coordinate services with other companies and individuals involved in my care?